PATILJAYESHSUKDEO/BNB-MUMBAI/README.md

 ---

 This **README** serves as a guide for setting up sentiment analysis on movie-related social media comments using **Google Cloud** services.
 Follow the instructions carefully to load data, create models, and analyze sentiment using **BigQuery** and **Vertex AI**.

+---

+This structure integrates the provided SQL code into the appropriate steps, making it part of a full guide to set up sentiment analysis using **Google Cloud** tools.